 infrastructure, and technologies.

-stage or small companies in San Francisco.
-Possible projects:
+early stage to mid-sized companies in San Francisco.

-- Improving open-source data stores, such as Key-Value Stores (NoSQL, C++).
+- Improve open-source data stores, such as large scale Key-Value Stores (NoSQL, C++).

-- Web-scale analysis: web crawlers, pipelined analysis, webmap.
+- Web-scale text analysis: web crawlers, pipelined analysis, webmap.

-- SaaS/PaaS products for start-ups and small companies.
+- Build SaaS/PaaS products for start-ups and small companies.

 Work Experience Highlights: